taichi-dev/taichi/docs/internal.rst

 * Taichi kernels must parse-able by Python parsers.
 This means Taichi syntax cannot go beyond Python syntax.

-  * For example, indexing is always needed when accessing elements in Taichi fieldss, even if the fields is 0D.
+  * For example, indexing is always needed when accessing elements in Taichi fields, even if the fields is 0D.
 Use ``x[None] = 123`` to set the value in ``x`` if ``x`` is 0D.
 This is because ``x = 123`` will set ``x`` itself (instead of its containing value) to be the constant ``123`` in python syntax, and, unfortunately, we cannot modify this behavior.

 * Python has relatively low performance.
-This can cause a performance issue when initializing large Taichi fieldss with pure python scripts.
+This can cause a performance issue when initializing large Taichi fields with pure python scripts.
 A Taichi kernel should be used to initialize a huge fields.

 Virtual indices v.s. physical indices
 -------------------------------------

-In Taichi, *virtual indices* are used to locate elements in fieldss, and *physical indices* are used to specify data layouts in memory.
+In Taichi, *virtual indices* are used to locate elements in fields, and *physical indices* are used to specify data layouts in memory.

 For example,